We Need a Science Liberties Foundation

 In Bernstein vs. The United States, he challenged the requirement that he register as an arms dealer, resulting in the precedent that code was free expression under the First Amendment.

 You would think that this should have settled ITAR restrictions on dissemination as unconstitutional, but because ITAR was never actually struck down, it only covered that specific case.
 The State Department chose to loosen restrictions on cryptography in order to keep everything else.
-Now unresetricted, Bernstein no longer had standing to challenge ITAR, and when he pushed further, a judge "asked Bernstein to come back when the government made a 'concrete threat.'"
+Now unrestricted, Bernstein no longer had standing to challenge ITAR, and when he pushed further, a judge "asked Bernstein to come back when the government made a 'concrete threat.'"

-Whack-a-mole and Strategic Ambiguity
+Strategic Ambiguity

 The State Department plays this game.
 They tell people to waive their constitutional rights because of ITAR, take them to court, lose, and then grant a special exception just for them.
 Sometimes they have to pay you too.